floriandeboissieu/espa-dockerfiles/README.md

 ### Source of External Dependencies
 <b>TODO:</b> Also list the dependencies installed through the Linux distro and currently only found within the Dockerfile's.

 <b>Note:</b> At this point in time, the dependencies listed here, do not reflect the versions currently used in production.
 AND AS SUCH HAVE NOT BEEN THROUGH VALIDATION.
-Production is using older versions.
+Production is using older versions of nearly all dependencies.

 <b>Note:</b> The "Required" column indicates the dependency is utilized by the processing system.
 Otherwise it is probably only used by our auxiliary retrieval and generation tools.